mattbierner/blog.mattbierner.com/_posts/2014-01-24-zippering-n-ary-ordered-trees-in-neith.md

 Many operations, such as renaming or reordering edges, are completely impossible using this hardcoded approach.

 # Generic Zipper for k-ary Trees With Labeled Edges
-A ordered labeled tree zipper can be expressed as an ordered unlabeled tree zipper where each element is an edge, node pair.
+An ordered labeled tree zipper can be expressed as an ordered unlabeled tree zipper where each element is an edge, node pair.

 ```js
 var Pair = \key value -> ({'key': key, 'value': value});